Call for Proposals

 June 14-17, 2023

 Submissions for IWAC 2023 proposals closed on October 31, 2022.
-Notifications of acceptance are pending and will be sent in Fall 2022.
+Notifications of acceptance were sent to presenters in November 2022.

 Dear Friends & Colleagues,